Single-wire earth return: Operating principle

 SWER is a viable choice for a distribution system when conventional return current wiring would cost more than SWER's isolation transformers and small power losses.
 Power engineers experienced with both SWER and conventional power lines rate SWER as equally safe, more reliable, less costly, but with slightly lower efficiency than conventional lines.
 SWER can cause fires when maintenance is poor, and bushfire is a risk.

 Power is supplied to the SWER line by an isolating transformer of up to 300 kVA.
-This transformer isolates the grid from ground or earth, and changes the grid voltage (typically 22 or 33 kV line-to-line) to the SWER voltage (typically 12.7 or 19.1 kV line-to-earth).
+This transformer isolates the grid from ground or earth.
+The voltage changes due to the transition from line-to-line to line-to-earth, typically reducing a 22 kV grid to 12.7 kV SWER or a 33 kV grid to 19.1 kV SWER.

-The SWER line is a single conductor that may stretch for tens or even hundreds of kilometres, with a number of distribution transformers along its length.
+The SWER line is a single conductor that may stretch for tens or even hundreds of kilometres (miles), with a number of distribution transformers along its length.
 At each transformer, such as a customer's premises, current flows from the line, through the primary coil of a step-down isolation transformer, to earth through an earth stake.
 From the earth stake, the current eventually finds its way back to the main step-up transformer at the head of the line, completing the circuit.
 SWER is therefore a practical example of a phantom loop.

-In areas with high-resistance soil, the resistance wastes energy.
-Another issue is that the resistance may be high enough that insufficient current flows into the earth neutral, causing the grounding rod to float to higher voltages.
-Self-resetting circuit breakers usually reset because of a difference in voltage between line and neutral.
-Therefore, with dry, high-resistance soils, the reduced difference in voltage between line and neutral may prevent breakers from resetting.
+In areas with higher-resistance soil, the grounding rod can float to higher voltages, wasting energy.
+The resistance may be high enough to affect self-resetting circuit breakers, which usually reset due to a difference in voltage between line and neutral.
+With dry, high-resistance soils, the reduced difference in voltage between line and neutral may prevent breakers from resetting.
 In Australia, locations with very dry soils need the grounding rods to be extra deep.

 Experience in Alaska shows that SWER needs to be grounded below permafrost, which is high-resistance.

 The secondary winding of the local transformer will supply the customer with either single ended single phase (N-0) or split-phase (N-0-N) power in the region's standard appliance voltages, with the 0 volt line connected to a safety earth that does not normally carry an operating current.

 A large SWER line may feed as many as 80 distribution transformers.
 The transformers are usually rated at 5 kVA, 10 kVA, and 25 kVA.
 The load densities are usually below 0.5 kVA per kilometer (0.8 kVA per mile) of line.
 Any single customer's maximum demand will typically be less than 3.5 kVA, but larger loads up to the capacity of the distribution transformer can also be supplied.